gvwilson/buildtogether.tech/src/ip/index.md

 inventor discloses how the invention works (so that other people can learn from) and in exchange society ensures that she is the only one who can profit from it for a reasonable time.
-If an inventor doesn't want anyone to know how her invention works she can treat it as a [%i "trade secret" "intellectual property!trade secret" %][%g trade_secret "trade secret" %][%/i%].
-This isn't a property right as such, but rather the practice of relying on things like [%i "non-disclosure agreement" %][%g non_disclosure_agreement "non-disclosure agreements" %][%/i%] (NDA) to keep something secret.
+If an inventor doesn't want anyone to know how her invention works she can treat it as a [%g trade_secret "trade secret" %][%i "trade secret" "intellectual property!trade secret" %].
+This isn't a property right as such, but rather the practice of relying on things like [%g non_disclosure_agreement "non-disclosure agreements" %][%i "non-disclosure agreement" %] (NDA) to keep something secret.
 There is less risk of someone being inspired by your idea to create something better, but if the idea *does* leak, the inventor has less legal protection.

-Finally, [%i "trademark" "intellectual property!trademark" %][%g trademark "trademarks" %][%/i%] allow people to tell whether a product is authentic or not.
+Finally, [%g trademark "trademarks" %][%i "trademark" "intellectual property!trademark" %] allow people to tell whether a product is authentic or not.
 Given that everyone has limited time in which to make decisions, a brand name acts as a form of mental shorthand: if company XYZ has a reputation for high quality or low prices, or if a particular medication has